tfzhang006/paper-reading/Learning 3D Part Assembly from a Single Image.md

 # Learning 3D Part Assembly from a Single Image

 ## Summary
+To solve a novel problem, single-image-guided 3D part assembly.
 ## Research Objective
-To solve a novel problem, single-image-guided 3D part assembly.
-We aim to learn generalizable skills that allow robots to autonomously assemble unseen objects from parts
+They introduce the task of single-image-guided 3D part assembly: inducing 6D poses of the parts in 3D space from a set of 3D parts and an image depicting the complete object.
+Robots
 ## Background and Problems
+They aim to learn generalizable skills that allow robots to autonomously assemble unseen objects from parts.
 ## Methods

 ## Evaluation